Piper Alpha: Occidental “never ever apologised.”

 The report detailed how, in the Phase 1 mode, gas is processed at almost three times the pressure of the normal Phase 2 mode without some of the safeguards that prevent potentially damaging liquids entering the gas compressors.

-Operating this relatively new, Phase 1 mode, the report stated were 5 Occidental operatives, the minimum number that can operate the plant, and one of these operatives, the one who operated the crucial gas production area where the accident was thought to have come from was a: “contractor who was working on his own and had only arrived on the installation that day”.
+Operating this relatively new, Phase 1 mode, the report stated that there were 5 Occidental operatives, the minimum number required to operate the plant, and one of these operatives, the one who operated the crucial gas production area where the accident was thought to have come from was a: “contractor who was working on his own and had only arrived on the installation that day”.

 In addition to this, the three man management team on the platform had all been temporarily promoted above their normal positions that day as the permanent operations superintendant was not available.